skypilot-org/skypilot/docs/source/getting-started/sky-computing.rst

 SkyPilot was born out of the same `UC Berkeley lab <https://sky.cs.berkeley.edu/>`_  that proposed the Sky Computing paradigm.
-SkyPilot is Sky's first instantiation, and it was started to implement Sky Computing for AI and compute-intensive workloads.
+SkyPilot is Sky's first instantiation, and it was started to implement Sky Computing for one important class of workloads: AI and compute-intensive workloads.

-Over the last few years, SkyPilot has grown to become widely adopted by AI teams in the industry.
-Today, it is being used by ~100s of leading companies.
-While the initial development team consisted of Berkeley PhDs and researchers, the SkyPilot community today has grown to 100+ open-source contributors from various organizations.
+Over the last few years, SkyPilot has been widely adopted by ~100s of leading companies and AI teams.
+While the initial development team consisted of Berkeley PhDs/researchers, the SkyPilot community today has grown to 100+ contributors from various organizations.

 SkyPilot operates in a BYOC (Bring Your Own Cloud) model, where all resources are launched in a user's existing cloud accounts, VPCs, and clusters.